-Whether you’re planning a day trip to the Isle of Wight or looking for a longer stay, take a look at the top 10 sights and attractions you should see and do for yourself:
+Whether you’re planning a day trip to the Isle of Wight or looking for a longer stay, take a look at the top 10 sights and attractions you should see and do for yourself, all under an hours drive away:

 Just an hour from Southampton by ferry, even quicker from Lymington or Portsmouth, it’s easy to see why the Isle of Wight has always been one of the UK’s favourite holiday hotspots.